Pots & Planters - A Gardener's Guide

 The material used to manufacture planters impacts longevity, watering, and even your plant’s health.
 Here are some of the most common materials:

-• Plastic: Like terracotta, plastic planters are inexpensive.
+- Plastic: Like terracotta, plastic pots and planters are inexpensive.
 However, unlike terracotta, you can choose from various styles and colors.
 They’re light and easy to reuse.
 Make sure you go with heavier-grade plastic planter pots.
 They hold up and resist fading, unlike flimsy plastic pots.

-Here are some considerations when purchasing a planter:
+Here are some considerations when purchasing a pot or planter:

-2. Drainage: Outdoor planters generally use more robust drainage systems to prevent water from pooling in the bottom and causing root rot.
+- Drainage: Outdoor pots and planters generally use more robust drainage systems to prevent water from pooling in the bottom and causing root rot.
 Because indoor planters aren’t exposed to elements, they typically have fewer drainage requirements.

 Planter Shapes Have an Impact